Cog-Creators/Red-DiscordBot/docs/cog_guides/economy.rst

 **Description**

 Set the amount earned each payday for a role.
+Setting to 0 will remove the custom payday for that role instead.

 Only available when not using a global bank.